 For such an important subject, we need more understanding and knowledge!
-It is not a subject to be ignored, which is why I mention it as a vital step in the preparations of our heart, and beginning to walk in Father’s blessings.
+It is not a subject to be ignored, which is why I point out this very vital step in the preparations of our heart.
+Obedience to the Second Commandment helps us to begin to walk in Father’s blessings.

-This subject of removing idolatry from our lives [and thus come out from under a curse], was the specific directive given by the prophet Samuel for preparing our hearts (1Sam 7:3,4).
+This subject of removing idolatry from our lives [and thus come out from under a curse], was the specific directive given by many of the prophets as to how we can prepare our hearts.

 For serious Thirsty Souls, who desire a better understanding of this subject — this putting away the strange gods from among us, I strongly recommend reading the following articles: Graven Images and Idols: What Your Pastor Never Told You About the Second Commandment and Removing the Abominations: A Warning to the Bride.

 The third step for preparing our heart would be to make it a regular practice to personally pray for the following: